 Lavender, clove, and rosemary: each has a distinct scent, right?
 That’s all thanks to the fragrant volatile compounds (called essential oils) produced by these plants while they are growing.
 The oils within many herbaceous plants help to protect against insect attacks due to their potent smells and unpleasant tastes.
 However, the compounds within the oils that are toxic to insects are typically safe for people to use.
 Lucky us!

 In order to use these compounds, chemists typically produce them through a process known as distillation.
 The distillation process sees plant material subjected to a steam bath, which extracts and lifts the fragrant oils from the botanicals.
 The vaporized oils in the steam are then concentrated in a tank, which can be further processed before being added to food products or cosmetics.
-Some plants, like oily citrus, can simply be pressed to extract the oils.
+Citrus and other oily botanicals are simply crushed to extract the essential oils.

 Other times, essential oils are extracted by using an alcohol based solvent on the plant material, which creates an absolute.
-Florals, such as jasmine and rose, are typically treated this way, as the oils in the plant material is too delicate to be distilled.
+Florals are extracted this way, as the plant material is delicate and needs less intensive processing.
 In our Spa line, we use a combination of rose absolute and lavender oil to craft the delicate fragrance.

 Safe Fragrances for Cosmetics

 While properly used essential oils are perfect in cosmetics, there are some things to keep in mind.
-Undiluted oils should not be applied undiluted to the skin, as they can cause skin irritation, and they should never be consumed (for the same reason).
+Undiluted oils can irritate the skin, and also should not be consumed.
 Even when used properly, some people with extremely sensitive skin may experience discomfort.
 If you know that your skin can’t handle any type of fragrance additives, make sure to stick to un-fragranced products.